 A vacuum gauge is a valuable tool in diagnosing problems with your car.
-From poor performance to bad braking, the vacuum gauge can help you find the root of many problem.
+From poor performance to bad braking, the vacuum gauge can help you find the root of many problems.
 Mark Simpson demonstrates how to perform an accurate engine vacuum test.

 George Vondriska and Brent Ackley give a cruise control update overview.
 They have a kit from Dakota Digital that allows them to add aftermarket cruise control to the 56 Chevy.
 There are many little parts but you’ll learn that it is not too difficult to install.Watch Now >>

 George Vondriska explains that malfunctioning cruise control comes from a broken brake switch and it can be a real cheap and easy fix as long as you know you way around a dashboard.
 Use these helpful tips provided in this video to go through a brake switch replacement for your classic car with ease!Watch Now >>

 Brent Ackley and George Vondriska walk you step-by-step through a classic car restoration process of bench soldering dashboard components for a 1956 Chevrolet 150, teaching you how to properly wire the components and connect the terminals.
 They show you a sample schematic for a standard component, and emphasize that each one will be different, so…Watch Now >>